gitkraken/vscode-gitlens/README.md

 A [customizable](#branches-view-settings- 'Jump to the Branches view settings') view to visualize, explore, and manage Git branches

-The _Branches_ view lists all of the branches, and additionally provides,
+The _Branches_ view lists all of the local branches, and additionally provides,

 - a toggle to change the branch layout: list or tree
 - a toggle to change the file layout: list, tree, auto